-The colour of a bruise can be red, blue, black, purple, yellow, brown, orange or green.
-A mixture of different colours can appear in the same bruise at the same time.
-Furthermore, the colour of individual bruises can change over time.
-A systematic review with regard to bruising in children, updated in 2013, concluded that it is not possible to accurately age a bruise by examination with the naked eye in vivo or by viewing a photograph.
-Similarly, a study in older adults concluded that it is not possible to reliably predict the age of a bruise by its colour.
+The colour of a bruise can be red, blue, black, purple, yellow, brown, orange or green.^{5, 6} A mixture of different colours can appear in the same bruise at the same time.5 Furthermore, the colour of individual bruises can change over time.
+A systematic review with regard to bruising in children, updated in 2013, concluded that it is not possible to accurately age a bruise by examination with the naked eye in vivo or by viewing a photograph.7 Similarly, a study in older adults concluded that it is not possible to reliably predict the age of a bruise by its colour.8

-Forensic experts are frequently asked to comment on the age of bruising, where interpretation may have significant medico-legal consequences.
-A recent study assessed whether the number of years of forensic experience affected the accuracy with which 'forensic experts' were able to age bruises.
-The study concluded that the visual assessment of bruises is unreliable, and the accuracy of ageing was not improved by the degree of forensic experience.
-Another systematic review that was limited to patients in the age group 0-18 years reported that 'a bruise cannot accurately be aged from clinical assessment in vivo, or from a photograph.'
-The review concluded that ageing of a bruise from its colour has no scientific basis.
-Bruise-age-estimates from photographs, by forensic experts, have been found to be unreliable and are now considered to be 'highly inaccurate.'
-Another systematic review that was limited to patients in the age group 0-18 years reported that 'a bruise cannot accurately be aged from clinical assessment in vivo, or from a photograph.'
-The review concluded that ageing of a bruise from its colour has no scientific basis.
-Bruise-age-estimates from photographs, by forensic experts, have been found to be unreliable and are now considered to be 'highly inaccurate.'
+Forensic experts are frequently asked to comment on the age of bruising, where interpretation may have significant medico-legal consequences.9 A recent study assessed whether the number of years of forensic experience affected the accuracy with which 'forensic experts' were able to age bruises.
+The study concluded that the visual assessment of bruises is unreliable, and the accuracy of ageing was not improved by the degree of forensic experience.10 Another systematic review that was limited to patients in the age group 0-18 years reported that 'a bruise cannot accurately be aged from clinical assessment in vivo, or from a photograph.'
+The review concluded that ageing of a bruise from its colour has no scientific basis.11 Bruise-age-estimates from photographs, by forensic experts, have been found to be unreliable9 and are now considered to be 'highly inaccurate.'12

 When assessing a bruise, the forensic examiner should document the individual characteristics of each bruise.
-This may include its size, shape, location, colour(s), distinction of margins, and whether it is indurated or tender.
-If the patient is able to provide a history in relation to the bruise, then the explanation should be noted verbatim.
-On occasion, bruising may have a 'patterned imprint,' which may be representative of characteristics of the weapon or object used e.g. handprint, or a loop or belt print.
-It is also the case that there may be multiple bruises, that when examined as a whole, may demonstrate a 'pattern of injury,' (e. g. a history of being forcibly grasped may be consistent with a finding of finger-tip bruising, which is evident as a group of ovoid bruises, caused by the fingers, with a single 'thumb' mark).
-In all cases, it is important to consider bruising in the context of the history provided and, in particular, whether the bruising is consistent with the history.
+This may include its size, shape, location, colour(s), distinction of margins, and whether it is indurated or tender.13 If the patient is able to provide a history in relation to the bruise, then the explanation should be noted verbatim.14 On occasion, bruising may have a 'patterned imprint,' which may be representative of characteristics of the weapon or object used e.g. handprint, or a loop or belt print.^{12,13} It is also the case that there may be multiple bruises, that when examined as a whole, may demonstrate a 'pattern of injury,' (e. g. a history of being forcibly grasped may be consistent with a finding of finger-tip bruising, which is evident as a group of ovoid bruises, caused by the fingers, with a single 'thumb' mark).^{13,15} In all cases, it is important to consider bruising in the context of the history provided and, in particular, whether the bruising is consistent with the history.